-Yay!!
-New Feature alert here on What’s Gaby Cooking and it actually isn’t recipe based.
 Here’s the deal – I get a TON of questions on various platforms and there is a lot of overlap.
 Whether its on snapchat, Facebook, instagram, twitter etc… there are some fun and interesting questions out there and I think we should answer them all in one place so it’s easily accessible for everyone!
-Every few weeks I’ll be adding to this post so if you think of something you want to ask me, shout it out in the comments below!
+Every few weeks I’ll be adding to this post so if you think of something you want to ask me, shout it out in the comments below! (and FYI it goes in chronological order – so if you’ve been here a time or two, scroll down for the latest additions!!)

 How did all this start??